 There is seldom a time in which “wait and see” is a good criminal defense strategy.
 While you are waiting, the prosecution is seeing what they can dig up and who they can talk to.
 The case against you builds as you bury your head in a pillow hoping the whole situation will just go away.

-At Mark C. Cogan, P.C., we have a criminal defense attorney with more than a quarter century of experience in state and federal court, including the United States Supreme Court.
+At Mark C. Cogan, P.C., we have an Oregon criminal defense attorney with more than 40 years of experience in state and federal court, including the United States Supreme Court.
 Mark Cogan received an AV Peer Review Rating* through Martindale-Hubbell and has been selected as an Oregon Super Lawyer from 2007 through the present date.

 What does this mean to you?
 It means that at our law firm we have experience and success helping clients in situations that may resemble yours.